-- ❖ I will accept assignments by email IF and ONLY IF a student must miss class and has notified me prior to 4pm on our class days. - Almost always, late work is not accepted.
-A deadline is a deadline.
-Individual circumstances are assessed on a case by case basis. - ❖ A missed midterm must be taken within one week of student's return
+- I do not accept assignments by email - ❖ Late work is not accepted assignments are used on the date due - ❖ A missed midterm must be taken within one week of student's return

 Course Description:

 This course emphasizes the close relationship between reading, writing, and critical thinking.
 Compositions will be assigned in response to reading non-fiction prose.
 This course is preparation for ENG 101 and other college-level courses.